Powers and status of Welsh devolution: Rail infrastructure

-Opposition

 The UK government said that devolution of rail network was considered as part of the St David's Day process, suggesting that its devolution did not political consensus.
 The UK government added that it would not devolve rail infrastructure and did not intent to revisit discussions.

 Shared Prosperity Fund

 The Shared Prosperity Fund is a UK government fund that replaced the European Structural Funds following Brexit from the EU.
 European Structural Funding to Wales averaged £375m during EU membership with decision making by the Welsh government.
 Labour leader Keir Starmer has promised to devolve the EU replacement fund to the Welsh government, if Labour is elected in the 2024 United Kingdom general election.
 Plaid Cymru have also introduced a Bill for the devolution of the Shared Prosperity Fund.

-Opposition

 A UK Government spokesman said that the UK Shared Prosperity Fund would match previous EU funding in Wales.

 Energy firm taxation and regulation

 In 2022, Adam Price, leader of Plaid Cymru, suggested that the power to tax and regulate energy firms should be devolved to Wales in the wake of the energy price crisis in the UK and a 54% rise in energy price cap.
+Mark Drakeford, although agreeing with the sentiment that the price cap should be lowered, believed that it was a matter of getting a UK government to "do the right thing".

+Equality Act: gender identity

+In February 2022, an action plan confirmed that the Welsh labour government would “seek the devolution of powers in relation to Gender Recognition and support our trans community” and suggested that the powers could be devolved “in the short term”.
+David TC Davies said he would not devolve the powers to Wales.
+A UK government equality hub spokesperson has said, "there are no plans to reform the Gender Recognition Act in England or Wales".

+Regional devolution

+In February 2023, the Welsh Government scrapped various planned road infrastructure projects in North Wales, including a potential Third Menai Crossing.
+Clwyd South MS and former Welsh transport minister, Ken Skates, subsequently argued that the Welsh Government should devolve powers over road and rail infrastructure and planning, from Cardiff to North Wales.

+Status

+Political parties position

+Plaid Cymru supports further devolution for Wales as well as independence.
+Wales Green Party and Gwlad also both support Welsh independence whilst Propel supports national sovereignty for Wales.

+Welsh Labour and the Welsh Liberal Democrats support further devolution for Wales, as well as reform/federalism of the United Kingdom.

+The Welsh Conservatives support the devolution system as it currently stands.

+In September 2025, Reform UK ruled out including abolition of the Senedd in their 2026 manifesto, after Laura Anne Jones, the party's sole Member of the Senedd, made comments that it cannot be ruled out.

+The UK Independence Party campaigned for a referendum to abolish it in the 2021 election, while the Abolish the Welsh Assembly Party are a single-issue party who campaign to abolish devolution.

 Opposition

-Mark Drakeford, although agreeing with the sentiment that the price cap should be lowered, believed that it was a matter of getting a UK government to "do the right thing".
+Legitimacy